ShreyaSirgound/Instructli/README.md

 3. Open [http://localhost:3000](http://localhost:3000) in your browser.

 The page auto-updates as you edit files under `app/`.

-> **Known limitation:** true local testing of the full app is difficult because Shibboleth authentication is only hosted on the production VM — there's currently no local Shibboleth stand-in.
-In practice, most local development happens without being able to fully exercise the login flow.
-If you're picking this project up and need to test auth-gated features, you'll likely need to either test directly against the VM or figure out a way to stub the Shibboleth-provided identity locally.

 ### Deploying / Updating the App